-![[UPDATE] IAM authentication is now available for MCP Server targets with Amazon Bedrock AgentCore Gateway](https://images.ctfassets.net/ct0aopd36mqt/7M0d5bjsd0K4Et30cVFvB6/5b2095750cc8bf73f04f63ed0d4b3546/AgentCore2.png?w=3840&fm=webp)
+![[Update] IAM authentication is now available for MCP Server targets in Amazon Bedrock AgentCore Gateway](https://images.ctfassets.net/ct0aopd36mqt/7M0d5bjsd0K4Et30cVFvB6/5b2095750cc8bf73f04f63ed0d4b3546/AgentCore2.png?w=3840&fm=webp)

 This page has been translated by machine translation.
 View original